xnor-gate/shibboleth_bot/README.md

 Use `@username` to direct your message to someone, such as to indicate that your message is aimed at them.
 You can reply to a message of theirs by clicking the `...` menu on their message on it and choosing `Quote`, such as to indicate that your clue confirms you understand their clue.

-You might want to use Compact Mode when playing, which makes messages take up less space so you can see more clues.
-Set this by going to the setting gear next to your user name at the bottom, under `App settings` click `Appearance`, then check `Compact`.
+You might want to choose "Compact" for the Discord appearance when playing to make clues take up less space so you can see more on screen.
+Set this by clicking to the settings gear next to your user name at the bottom left, click `Appearance` under `App settings`, and check `Compact`.

 #### Reactions